remal-gradle-plugins/sonarlint/README.md

 If Node.js is successfully detected, is will be used.

-If Node.js cannot be detected, <!--property:requiringNodeJsLanguagesString-->css, web, js, ts, yaml<!--/property--> languages will be excluded.
+If Node.js cannot be detected, <!--property:requiringNodeJsLanguagesString-->CSS, HTML, JavaScript, TypeScript, YAML<!--/property--> languages will be excluded.

 If OS or CPU architecture does not support official Node.js, the detection won't detect any executable.